alongd/RMG-Py/documentation/source/users/arkane/output.rst

 ===================

-In addition to the ``output.py`` which contains the thermodynamic, kinetic, and pressure dependent results from a cantherm run, a Chemkin input file, ``chem.inp`` is also returned.
+In addition to the ``output.py`` which contains the thermodynamic, kinetic, and pressure dependent results from an Arkane run, a Chemkin input file, ``chem.inp`` is also returned.
 This file contains species and their thermodynamic parameters for each species that has the ``thermo()`` in the input file.
 The file also contains kinetics, both pressure dependent and high